Jeep is Named America’s Worst Car Brand

 Which Jeep models are causing problems?

 In another hot off the press Consumer Reports survey, only 46% of Jeep Renegade and Jeep Compass owners said they would buy their vehicle again, ranking both Jeep models in the Top Ten Least Satisfying Cars.
 The Jeep Grand Cherokee and Jeep Compass are some of the most complained about cars on Jeep’s roster.
 The Jeep Wrangler ranks as one of Jeep’s worst vehicles in reliability rankings, and made Consumer Reports’ list of Top Ten Least Reliable Cars in 2020.
 CR also say there are significant reliability issues with the Gladiator this year.
+But why are Jeeps bad cars, and what specific quality issues continue to result in a poor experience for owners compared to other automakers?
+Let’s take a close look at the biggest issues that cause the low customer performance scores below.

 What are common issues with Jeep SUVs, trucks, and crossovers?